andreasmeid/academic-kickstart/content/post/reproducible_research/index.md

   caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
 ---

-Maintaining the framework also for the third round of **Reproducible Research for quantitative analyses** in summer semster 2021.
+I will maintain the established framework also for the fourth round of **Reproducible Research for quantitative analyses** in summer semster 2022.
 Please feel free to contact me if you're interested in participating.

 # schedule

 + 1. Reproducible Research: an introduction
 + 2. Dynamic Workflow: requirements for workflow and structure
 + 3. An introduction into R
-+ 4. Bring your data: presentation of own project
++ 4. Bring your data: presentation of planned projects
 + 5. Data management with dplyr & Co
 + 6. Data visualization with ggplot2 & Co
 + 7. Publishing and reporting with Markdown, Shiny & Co